dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

 For more information, see [Policy CSP - RemoteProcedureCall](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-remoteprocedurecall) in the Windows documentation.

 - **RPC unauthenticated client options**
   This policy setting controls how the RPC server runtime handles unauthenticated RPC clients connecting to RPC servers.
 This policy setting impacts all RPC applications.
-In a domain environment this policy setting should be used with caution as it can impact a wide range of functionality including group policy processing itself.
+In a domain environment, this policy setting should be used with caution as it can impact a wide range of functionality including group policy processing itself.
 Reverting a change to this policy setting can require manual intervention on each affected machine.
 This policy setting should never be applied to a domain controller.
 If you disable this policy setting, the RPC server runtime uses the value of "Authenticated" on Windows Client, and the value of "None" on Windows Server versions that support this policy setting.
 If you do not configure this policy setting, it remains disabled.
 The RPC server runtime will behave as though it was enabled with the value of "Authenticated" used for Windows Client and the value of "None" used for Server SKUs that support this policy setting.
 If you enable this policy setting, it directs the RPC server runtime to restrict unauthenticated RPC clients connecting to RPC servers running on a machine.
 A client will be considered an authenticated client if it uses a named pipe to communicate with the server or if it uses RPC Security.
-RPC Interfaces that have specifically requested to be accessible by unauthenticated clients may be exempt from this restriction, depending on the selected value for this policy setting. -- "None" allows all RPC clients to connect to RPC Servers running on the machine on which the policy setting is applied. -- "Authenticated" allows only authenticated RPC Clients (per the definition above) to connect to RPC Servers running on the machine on which the policy setting is applied.
-Exemptions are granted to interfaces that have requested them. -- "Authenticated without exceptions" allows only authenticated RPC Clients (per the definition above) to connect to RPC Servers running on the machine on which the policy setting is applied.
+RPC Interfaces that have specifically requested to be accessible by unauthenticated clients may be exempt from this restriction, depending on the selected value for this policy setting.
+  - *None* allows all RPC clients to connect to RPC Servers running on the machine on which the policy setting is applied.
+  - *Authenticated* allows only authenticated RPC Clients (per the definition above) to connect to RPC Servers running on the machine on which the policy setting is applied.
+Exemptions are granted to interfaces that have requested them.
+  - *Authenticated without exceptions" allows only authenticated RPC Clients (per the definition above) to connect to RPC Servers running on the machine on which the policy setting is applied.
 No exceptions are allowed.
 Note: This policy setting will not be applied until the system is rebooted.
   - **Default**: Authenticated

 ## Search
-For more information, see [Policy CSP - Search](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-search) in the Windows documentation.
+For more information, see [Policy CSP - Search](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-search) in the Windows documentation.

 - **Disable indexing encrypted items**
   Allows or disallows the indexing of items.
 This switch is for the Windows Search Indexer, which controls whether it will index items that are encrypted, such as the Windows Information Protection (WIP) protected files.
 When the policy is enabled, WIP protected items are indexed and the metadata about them are stored in an unencrypted location.
 The metadata includes things like file path and date modified.
 When the policy is disabled, the WIP protected items are not indexed and do not show up in the results in Cortana or file explorer.
 There may also be a performance impact on photos and Groove apps if there are a lot of WIP protected media files on the device.